msakuta/Factorio-NaturalTreeExpansion-Mod/README.md

-Natural Tree Expansion -- A Mod for Factorio v0.14
+Natural Tree Expansion -- A Mod for Factorio v0.15
 ========================================

 This is a mod for a game called Factorio.
-It's compatible with Factorio v0.14.
+It's compatible with Factorio v0.15.
-(Use v0.1.x for Factorio v0.13.x)
+(Use v0.1.x for Factorio v0.13.x and v0.2.x for Factorio v0.14.x)
 This mod will make trees automatically reproduce and expand over time.
 The growth rate is very low (otherwise you'd drown in forest in long game), but you can configure it in config.lua if you want.